joaofranciscoguarda/studio_jardim_da_americas/README.md

-# studio_jardim_da_americas
+#  Residencial Studio Jardim das Américas
-A Simple Web Page for images show case for renting, I made it using ReactTs and Vite, and the owner are my actual rentors
+A Simple Web Page for images show case for renting created using Vite and ReactTS.

+The images owners are my actual rentors